NupurSrivastava02/finlex-rag/README.md

 3. Get cited answers with source page references
 4. Run RAGAS evaluation to score pipeline quality

-## Resume Bullet
+## Demo

-> Built a domain-specific RAG pipeline over SEC filings and legal contracts using LangChain and LlamaIndex, serving answers via a FastAPI backend with RAGAS-evaluated retrieval quality (faithfulness, answer relevancy, context precision).
+Upload any SEC filing or legal contract and ask questions in plain English.
+FinLex retrieves relevant passages and returns cited answers with page references.